What is Azure DNS?

 Customizable virtual networks with private domains

-Azure DNS also supports private DNS domains with a feature that's now in public preview.
+Azure DNS also supports private DNS domains.
 This feature allows you to use your own custom domain names in your private virtual networks rather than the Azure-provided names available today.

 For more information, see Use Azure DNS for private domains.